Dark Matter Annihilation and Pair-Instability Supernovae: Discussion

 \section{Discussion}

-In this work, we have investigated the effect of effect of dark matter annihilation on pair-instability supernovae.~We modeled the DM injection profile using the local thermal equilibrium assumption \eqref{eq:MBdist}.~We identified two separate phenomena depending on the DM mass.~If DM is heavier than $\sim\mathcal{O}(1)$GeV, it is highly concentrated in the core.~The energy injection from its annihilation prolongs the lifetime of core helium burning, reducing the C/O ratio leading to more violent explosions that result in lower mass black holes being formed, and a reduction in the location of the lower edge of the upper black hole mass gap.~If DM is than $\sim\mathcal{O}(1)$GeV then it is diffused throughout the star and its energy injection from annihilation leads to a phase of partial DM support that resists the contraction that usually follows helium depletion.~Instead, the star expands, which reduces the core temperature and density.~Some stars that would have experienced the pair-instability evade it, leading to heavier black holes being formed and an increase in the location of the lower edge of the upper black hole mass gap.~We found significant deviations from the SM when the ambient DM density $\rho_{\rm DM}\gtrsim10^9\, \rm GeV \, cm^{-3}$.~Such densities are only potentially realised in the very centers of DM spikes around galactic nuclei, and giant stars evolving in such backgrounds are expected to be exceedingly rare.~We therefore anticipate that the effects of DM will be difficult to observe in current GW catalogs.
+In this work, we have investigated the effect of effect of dark matter annihilation on pair-instability supernovae.~We modeled the DM injection profile using the local thermal equilibrium assumption \eqref{eq:MBdist}.~We identified two separate phenomena depending on the DM mass.~If DM is heavier than $\sim\mathcal{O}(1)$ GeV, it is highly concentrated in the core.~The energy injection from its annihilation prolongs the lifetime of core helium burning, reducing the C/O ratio leading to more violent explosions that result in lower mass black holes being formed, and a reduction in the location of the lower edge of the upper black hole mass gap.~If DM is lighter than $\sim\mathcal{O}(1)$ GeV then it is diffused throughout the star and its energy injection from annihilation leads to a phase of partial DM support that resists the contraction that usually follows helium depletion.~Instead, the star expands, which reduces the core temperature and density.~Some stars that would have experienced the pair-instability evade it, leading to heavier black holes being formed and an increase in the location of the lower edge of the upper black hole mass gap.~We found that each of these effects --- more violent explosions for DM masses heavier than $\sim\mathcal{O}(1)$ GeV and evading the pair-instability for DM masses lower than $\sim\mathcal{O}(1)$ GeV --- are exhibited when the ambient DM density $\rho_{\rm DM}\gtrsim10^9\, \rm GeV \, cm^{-3}$.~Such densities are only potentially realised in the very centers of DM spikes around galactic nuclei, and giant stars evolving in such backgrounds are expected to be exceedingly rare.~We therefore anticipate that the effects of DM will be difficult to observe in current GW catalogs.~{In practice, the low metallicity ($Z=10^{-5}$) stars we have simulated are unlikely to inhabit galactic centers, but we expect that DM will effect higher metallicity stars in a qualitatively similar manner.~The primary effect of metallicity is to alter the rate of mass loss to stellar winds during core helium burning ($\dot{M}\propto Z^{0.85}$).~Since DM injections do not alter stellar winds, we do not expect our conclusions to change for higher metallicity objects. }

 The effects of an additional non-nuclear energy injection on massive stars were studied recently by \cite{Ziegler:2020klg,Ziegler:2022apq}.~In those works, the authors injected a constant amount of energy per unit mass and time at each point in the star as a proxy for DM annihilation without specifying a profile.~The works conclude that the upper black hole mass gap is \textit{filled in} because stars can evade the instability.~In contrast, in this work we find a mass gap for all DM masses and ambient DM densities that we simulated.~We attempted to reproduce the results in these works based on the descriptions of the code given in the papers, but all of our models failed to converge (unfortunately, the code used by \cite{Ziegler:2020klg,Ziegler:2022apq} is not publicly-available).~The scenario with a uniform heat injection throughout the star implies that the DM profile is diffuse, and this scenario is therefore most similar to our $\mdm=0.2$ GeV models.~Additionally, if one attempts to do this comparison, the uniform heat injection studied in \cite{Ziegler:2020klg,Ziegler:2022apq} would correspond to ambient DM densities $\rho_{\rm DM}\gg 3\times10^9 \, \rm GeV \, cm^{-3}$, in which case more stars would evade the pair-instability but, following our results, one would still expect sufficiently heavy stars to traverse the instability region and experience PPISN/PISN, leading to a gap.~An exploration of a larger range of initial masses using their code could test this hypothesis.